 While many believe a root canal can be painful, it can be a comfortable procedure with the right dentist and staff.
 We have properly trained and professional staff who will do everything they can to make you feel comfortable and relaxed throughout the entire procedure.
 Moreover, the benefits you can get from this treatment far outweigh any drawbacks or risks.

-If you suspect you have an infected tooth root, please call our office at (707) 257-2400 so we can check if you may need root canal therapy.
+If you suspect you have an infected tooth root, please contact us online or call our office at (707) 257-2400 so we can check if you may need root canal therapy.
 Our office is located at 2119 Jefferson St., Napa, CA 94559.